cairis-platform/cairis/docs/starting.rst

 Starting CAIRIS
 ===============

-Before using CAIRIS, you need to install and start the CAIRIS services.
-You can find details on how to do that `here <https://cairis.org/install/>`_.

 You can use CAIRIS on any modern web browser.
-To start using CAIRIS, visit the site hosting CAIRIS services, e.g. https://demo.cairis.org, and authenticate using the credentials provided.
+To start using CAIRIS, visit the site hosting CAIRIS services, e.g. https://demo.cairis.org, and authenticate using the credentials you have, or selected when installing CAIRIS from sources.
 For example, on https://demo.cairis.org, you can login with the username / password of test / test.
+If you have installed CAIRIS from GitHub, you will need to also indicate the port that the CAIRIS server is listening on.
+Unless you specify otherwise, cairisd will listen on port 7071 (i.e. http://myserver:7071) and mod_wsgi-express will listen on port 8000.

 .. figure:: login.jpg
    :alt: Login form